jboss-developer/jboss-eap-quickstarts/ejb-multi-server/README.md

 Remove the Server Domain Configuration
 --------------------

-You can remove the domain configuration by manually restoring the back-up copies the configuration files.
+You can remove the domain configuration by manually restoring the back-up copies the configuration files or by running the JBoss CLI Script.

 ### Remove the Server Domain Configuration Manually
 1. If it is running, stop the JBoss Enterprise Application Platform 6.x or JBoss AS 7.1 server.
 2. Restore the `JBOSS_HOME/domain/configuration/domain.xml` and `JBOSS_HOME/domain/configuration/host.xml` files with the back-up copies of the files.
 Be sure to replace JBOSS_HOME with the path to your server.

+### Remove the Security Domain Configuration by Running the JBoss CLI Script

+1. Start the JBoss Enterprise Application Platform 6.x Server by typing the following:

+        For Linux:   JBOSS_HOME/bin/domain.sh
+        For Windows: JBOSS_HOME\bin\domain.bat
+2. Open a new command line, navigate to the root directory of this quickstart, and run the following command, replacing JBOSS_HOME with the path to your server.
+Again, if you are running older versions of the server, JBoss Enterprise Application Platform 6.0 or JBoss AS 7.1, you must modify the scripts to work against these servers.

+        JBOSS_HOME/bin/jboss-cli.sh --connect --file=remove-configuration.cli
+This script removes the server configuration that was done by the `install-domain.cli` script.
+You should see the following result following the script commands:

+        The batch executed successfully.

 Run the Quickstart in JBoss Developer Studio or Eclipse
 -------------------------------------